 Kathryn Belden, Vice President and Executive Editor, joined the staff at Scribner in 2015.
 She is interested in the breadth of the American experience, which she pursues through fiction and nonfiction acquisitions.
 Her engagement with all books begins with voice.
 General categories in which she works include literary fiction, social and cultural history, race and gender, nature and environment, as well as memoir and biography.
 Some of the writers she has worked with include Roz Chast, Mitchell S. Jackson, Andrew Krivak, Gordon Lish, Lisa See, Jesmyn Ward, John Edgar Wideman, Nora Krug, Kiese Laymon, and Dr. Matthew Walker, among many others.
 Previously she worked at Bloomsbury, Four Walls Eight Windows, and Harmony Books/Crown Publishers.

-Sarah Goldberg, Associate Editor, joined Scribner in 2015 and works with Colin Harrison.
-She previously worked at Maria B. Campbell Associates and Random House and is a graduate of Dartmouth College.
-Her recent and forthcoming titles include West, the first novel by Frank O’Connor Award winner Carys Davies, What Would Cleopatra Do? by Liz Foley and Beth Coates, The Math of Life and Death by Kit Yates, The Catalogue of Shipwrecked Books by Edward Wilson-Lee, and Stalking Shakespeare by Lee Durkee.
-She is also co-editor, with Daniel Loedel, of the graphic nonfiction book Two Heads by husband and wife scientists Chris and Uta Frith.
-Sarah is interested in literary fiction, narrative nonfiction, U.S. and world history, popular science, and stories about the outdoors.
+Sarah Goldberg, Associate Editor, joined Scribner in 2015 after working at Maria B. Campbell Associates and Random House.
+Her recent and forthcoming titles include the novels West and The Mission House by Frank O’Connor Award winner Carys Davies, Alice Adams: Portrait of a Writer by Carol Sklenicka, How to Hold a Grudge by Sophie Hannah, The Math of Life and Death by Kit Yates, The Catalogue of Shipwrecked Books by Edward Wilson-Lee, and Stalking Shakespeare by Lee Durkee.
+She is also co-editor of the graphic nonfiction book Two Heads by husband and wife scientists Chris and Uta Frith.
+Sarah is interested in literary fiction, narrative nonfiction, sociology, recent U.S. and world history, popular science, and stories about the outdoors.

 Sally Howe, Associate Editor, works with Valerie Steiker and Kathy Belden and joined Scribner in the spring of 2016.
-A graduate of Sarah Lawrence College, her upcoming titles include Amateur by Thomas Page McBee, A Life in Crimes by Rachel Monroe, and An Elegant Woman by Martha McPhee.
+A graduate of Sarah Lawrence College, her recent and upcoming titles include Amateur by Thomas Page McBee, Savage Appetites by Rachel Monroe, Follow Me to Ground by Sue Rainsford, and An Elegant Woman by Martha McPhee.
 She’s interested in voice-driven literary fiction and narrative nonfiction, particularly in the realms of race, gender, sexuality, mental health, and contemporary and internet culture.

 Zoey Cole, Associate Marketing Manager, joins Scribner from bookselling and working events at Books Are Magic, and from the US sales and marketing team at Nobrow and Flying Eye Books.
 She hails from Minnesota, where she was a part of the marketing team at Consortium Book Sales & Distribution.